-As I have explained many times before, to fight in God’s way, does not involve killing of the innocent.
-These passages always exhort people to fight tyranny, oppression and persecution.
+As I have explained many times before, fighting in God’s way, does not involve the killing the innocent.
+These passages always exhort people to fight tyranny, oppression, and persecution.
 These verses below show the beauty of what ‘Fight in His (God’s) way’ means,

 Quran 2:190 Fight in the way of God those who fight you but do not transgress.
 Indeed.
 God does not like transgressors.

 2:246 “Would you perhaps refrain from fighting if fighting was prescribed for you?”
 They said, “And why should we not fight in the cause of Allah when we have been driven out from our homes and from our children?”
 But when fighting was prescribed for them, they turned away, except for a few of them.
 And Allah is Knowing of the wrongdoers.

 Quran 4:75 And what is [the matter] with you that you fight not in the cause of God and [for] the oppressed among men, women, and children who say, “Our Lord, take us out of this city of oppressive people and appoint for us from Yourself a protector and appoint for us from Yourself a helper?”

 2 I.e, in unison, with their deeds corresponding to their assertions of faith.
 This moral necessity is further illustrated – by its opposite – in the subsequent reference to Moses and the recalcitrant among his followers.

 4a.
 They had to fight in self-defence; see 2:190, 190a, etc.

 Malik Ghulam Farid